The Gentle Giant

 themselves.
 Just about everything I did was mocked.

-Other things would happen, such as rumours being spread about my sexuality.
+Other things would happen, such as rumors being spread about my sexuality.

 Even at that young age, that sort of thing was happening.
 I lived